 Day 1-2: Symptoms such as muscle aches, pain, runny nose, and cravings may start around 6 hours after the last dose and continue throughout the first 24 hours.
 They may increase in intensity over the first 48 hours and peak at day 3.
 Other symptoms may develop including anxiety, sleep disturbances, panic attacks, diarrhea, and tremor.

 Day 3-5: Withdrawal is at its highest point by the third to fifth day.
 Typical symptoms at this stage include nausea, vomiting, abdominal cramps, cold sweat, fever, and chills.

 Day 6-7: The acute withdrawal symptoms present during days 1 to 5 begin to fade.
 The client may begin to feel physically normal again.
 However, post-acute withdrawal symptoms (PAWS) usually start from around week 2.
 They include increased anxiety, depression, trouble sleeping, panic attacks, mood swings, and irritability which can last for months.

 Your doctor can monitor your breathing and heart rate during this time and may give you approved medications to help manage the physical and emotional side effects.
 You will also prepare to move to behavioral therapy which is the second stage of a heroin addiction treatment program.

-Serenity House Detox is a professional detox center in West Palm Beach, Florida that offers a men’s detox program, women’s detox program, and support services.
+Serenity House Detox & Recovery is a professional detox center in Jupiter, Florida that offers a men’s detox program, women’s detox program, and support services.
 The goal is to help your body and brain lose dependency on heroin.
 The compassionate medical detox and mental health staff will help you manage withdrawal symptoms as you begin your journey to sobriety.
 Please call 866.294.5306 to find out about an inpatient or outpatient detox program that suits your needs.